finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ```kotlin
        .addHeader("X-URLID","registrationapi")
 ```
-Any issue in API calls with same X-URLID will be shown as a single ticket in fi.notes dashboard.
+Any issue in API calls with same X-URLID will be shown as a single ticket in Finotes dashboard.

 ### Activity trail